Colin P. Rourke: Geometry & Topology

-In 1996, dissatisfied with the rapidly rising fees charged by the major publishers of mathematical research journals, Rourke decided to start his own journal, and was ably assisted by Robion Kirby, John Jones and Brian Sanderson.
+In 1996, dissatisfied with the rapidly rising fees charged by the major publishers of mathematical research journals, Rourke decided to start his own journal, and was ably assisted by Robion Kirby, John Jones, and Brian Sanderson.
 That journal became Geometry & Topology.
 Under Rourke's leadership, GT has become a leading journal in its field while remaining one of the least expensive per page.
 GT was joined in 1998 by a proceedings and monographs series, Geometry & Topology Monographs, and in 2000 by a sister journal, Algebraic & Geometric Topology.
-Rourke wrote the software and fully managed these publications until around 2005 when he cofounded Mathematical Sciences Publishers (with Rob Kirby) to take over the running).
+Rourke wrote the software and fully managed these publications until around 2005 when he cofounded Mathematical Sciences Publishers (with Rob Kirby) to take over the running.
 Mathematical Sciences Publishers has now grown to become a formidable force in academic publishing.

 Cosmology

-In 2000 Rourke started taking an interest in cosmology and published his first substantial foray on the arXiv preprint server in 2003.
-For the past ten years he has collaborated with Robert MacKay, also of Warwick University, with papers on redshift, gamma-ray bursts and natural observer fields.
-He is currently working on a completely new paradigm for the universe, one that involves neither dark matter nor a Big Bang.
-This new paradigm is presented in "A new paradigm for the universe" (see bibliography).
+In 2000, Rourke started taking an interest in cosmology and published his first substantial foray on the arXiv preprint server in 2003.
+For the past fifteen years he has collaborated with Robert MacKay, also of Warwick University, with papers on redshift, gamma-ray bursts and natural observer fields.
+He proposed a new paradigm for the universe, one that involves neither dark matter nor a Big Bang.
+This new paradigm was presented in "A new paradigm for the universe" (see bibliography).

 The main idea is that the principal objects in the universe form a spectrum unified by the presence of a massive or hypermassive black hole.
 These objects are variously called quasars, active galaxies and spiral galaxies.
 The key to understanding their dynamics is angular momentum and the key tool is a proper formulation of "Mach's principle" using Sciama's ideas.
 This is added to standard general relativity in the form of hypothesized "inertial drag fields" which carry the forces that realize Mach's principle.
 This formulation solves the causal problems that occur in a naive formulation of the principle.

 The new approach provides an explanation for the observed dynamics of spiral galaxies without needing dark matter and gives a framework that fits the observations of Halton Arp and others that show that quasars typically exhibit instrinsic redshift.
+An accessible version was published by World Scientific in it its "Knots and everything" series no 71, titled "The geometry of the universe"; there is a review of this version written by Daniele Gregoris at MR4375354.